tnebooks/10th-science/content.en/docs/types-of-chemical-reactions/_index.md

 - The combustion of a fuel makes the car to move.
 - Oxidation of iron causes rusting.

-All these processes are chemical changes i.e. the materials, which undergo changes are converted into some other new materials.
+So, all these processes are chemical changes i.e. the materials, which undergo changes are converted into some other new materials.
+For example, by burning petrol, the hydrocarbons present in it are converted into carbon dioxide and water.

 ---